WebOrigami/docs/src/content/pattern/serve.md

 Hello, **Alice**.
 ```

-## async graphs are lazy
+## async trees are lazy

-async graphs are lazy by nature.
+async trees are lazy by nature.
 When you start the server, no real work is done beyond starting the HTTP listener.

-The graph only generates the HTML when you ask for it by browsing to a page like Alice.html:
+The tree only generates the HTML when you ask for it by browsing to a page like Alice.html:

-1. The server asks the HTML graph for Alice.html.
+1. The server asks the HTML tree for Alice.html.
-1. The transform defining the HTML graph asks the inner markdown graph for Alice.md.
+1. The transform defining the HTML tree asks the inner markdown tree for Alice.md.
-1. The inner markdown graph asks the file system for the content of Alice.md.
+1. The inner markdown tree asks the file system for the content of Alice.md.
 1. The transform converts the markdown content to HTML.
 1. The listener responds with the HTML content.